docker/docs/docker-cloud/apps/ports.md

 ### Service endpoints

-Each service that has at least one port published with a fixed host port (i.e. not dynamic) is assigned a DNS endpoint in the format `service-name[.stack-name].shortuuid.svc.dockerapp.io`.
+Each service that has at least one port published with a fixed (not dynamic) host port is assigned a DNS endpoint in the format `service-name[.stack-name].shortuuid.svc.dockerapp.io`.
 This DNS endpoint (multiple A record) resolves to the IPs of the nodes where the containers are running, in a [round-robin